 The one common mistake an agent can make is if the purchase is subject or contingent upon a 1031 Exchange and provides language in the document for that provision.
 In some cases the agent may be the actual or partial owner of the property and believes he will not be liable.
 Once again, even if the agent happens to be an attorney, it is advisable to employ a third party lawyer to draft the documents.

-In my practice as an expert witness, I have seen many agents in a deposition when they have acted as a lawyer without a license.
+In my practice as a commercial real estate expert witness, I have seen many agents in a deposition when they have acted as a lawyer without a license.
 The agent may have his legal expenses covered by his Errors & Omissions insurance; however, it could be excluded in his policy.